JGL/CCIDiploma-AutumnWinter2020/README.md

 > - K – is it Kind?

 ## Learning Outcomes and platforms for doing so

+Please read [UAL's guidance for students on how they will be assessed](https://www.arts.ac.uk/study-at-ual/academic-regulations/course-regulations/assessment).
+[TLDR](https://www.urbandictionary.com/define.php?term=TLDR), you will be assessed on the following 5 assessment criteria (quoting from [UAL's page](https://www.arts.ac.uk/study-at-ual/academic-regulations/course-regulations/assessment)):

+1. Enquiry
+   - Enquiry is about active learning and reflection.
+It’s how you explore, research and learn about your subject.
+Enquiry is central to all creative learning at UAL.
+2. Knowledge
+   - Knowledge is about gathering information and enhancing understanding.
+It’s how you inform your work, explore diverse cultures and connections and appreciate what you do in a wider context.
+3. Process - Process is about your journey of learning.
+It’s how you take risks and experiment.
+And how you keep the creative momentum going — developing ideas from start to finish.
+Assessment Criteria - Communication
+4. Communication
+   - Communication is about telling the story of your learning and making.
+It’s how you share your learning with an audience, presenting and explaining your work to different people.
+5. Realisation
+   - Realisation is about the work you create and how this reveals what you’ve learned.
+It’s taking a look back and evaluating the work you’ve produced.

 At the end of this block (midway through the 2021 Spring term) you should have the following outcomes, with subheadings for methods and platforms we will use to do so.
 To be clear, I want you to obtain knowledge and then use that to make projects.
 My aim is to have every student graduate with new creative computing core knowledge and a portfolio of projects that relate that new creative computing knowledge to their chosen BA subject elsewhere at University of the Arts London (UAL).